lukebedrosian/lukebedrosian.github.io/_projects/1_project.md

 ---

 As a self-proclaimed philomath, I take pride in my learning endeavors.
 I have a genuine passion for learning and am interested in a variety of subjects.
-This page summarizes some of my current pursuits.
+This page summarizes some of my current pursuits in the summer of 2023.

 **Artificial Intelligence: A Modern Approach**